angrybacon/doomsday-wiki/markdown/articles/2021/03/21/everything-vintage-doomsday.md

 You are against Breach, and the opponent was on the play with seven cards and went :card[Misty Rainforest], :card[Mox Ruby], pass (5 cards remaining).
-You mulliganned once, and your hand is :card[Doomsday], Street Wraith, Force of Will, :card[Preordain], :card[Underground Sea], Tasigur, :card[Dark Ritual].
+You mulliganed once, and your hand is :card[Doomsday], Street Wraith, Force of Will, :card[Preordain], :card[Underground Sea], Tasigur, :card[Dark Ritual].
 Notable play arounds are Pyroblast/Fluster/Brain Freeze.
 How do you want to play this turn and the rest of the game?

 Our hand is: